mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-Also if you want to find the greatest value in BST, we should do the opposit and traverse to left of tree.
+Also if you want to find the greatest value in BST, we should do the opposite and traverse to the left of the tree.

-2- Identify two trees are identical or not:
+2- Identify whether two trees are identical or not:

 ```csharp
 public bool equals(Node first, Node second)